CobaldAnnotation/CoBaLDHun/README.md

 # Introduction

-In order to create this dataset, we took the first 300 sentences from the UD Hungarian Szeged training set and annotated them with the help of our DL-based parser trained on CoBaLD Rus with the use of XLM-RoBERTa Large encoders, then professional linguists manually checked the annotation.
-The initial quality of the parser for DS is 90.8%, SC - 93.6%.
-The percent of manual corrections is 11.6% for DS and 14.6% for SC.
+To create the dataset, we took the first 300 sentences from the UD Hungarian Szeged training set and annotated them with the help of our DL-based parser trained on CoBaLD Rus with the use of XLM-RoBERTa Large encoders.
+After it, the annotation was manually checked by professional linguists.
+The initial quality of the parser was 90.8% for semantic (deep) relations (DSs), and 93.6% - for semantic classes (SCs) in Russian.
+The percent of manual corrections for Hungarian annotation turned out to be 11.6% for DS and 14.6% for SC.